Skip to content

 Everyday duties

-1. Re-login to ensure services health
+1. Ensure services health

-p22-submit-dev backup for other VMs
+backup for other VMs p22-hpc-03 N/A N/A

 • Login Kerberos key on TSD for individual users